nitkreddy/PPO-for-Robotic-Grapsing-in-PyBullet/README.md

 ## Notes
 - Python 3.11 recommended
-- Training time depends on your CPU
+- Training time depends on your CPU/GPU
 - The provided model works but still has room for improvement
 - You can tune rewards and hyperparameters to get better results
 - Object spawn settings and camera configurations can be modified in the environment file